Clayton-Roberts/Clayton-Roberts/README.md

 # Hi! 👋

-My name is Clay Roberts and I am a PhD candidate at the Institute of Astronomy, University of Cambridge.
-My doctoral degree is supported by the Cambridge Centre for Doctoral Training in Data Intensive Science, which is an interdisciplinary group shared between multiple departments in the physical sciences.
-I'm from northern Vermont and have been living/working/studying in the UK for nearly 10 years.
+My name is Clay Roberts and I'm a postdoctoral researcher at the Netherlands Institute for Space Research (SRON) in Leiden, NL.
+I earned my PhD at the University of Cambridge in 2023.
+I'm from northern Vermont and have been studying and working in Europe since 2013.

 ---

 ### 🔬 Research interests

-I'm currently working on the remote sensing of greenhouse gases and am interested in developing tools to help mitigate climate change.
+I'm currently working on the remote sensing of methane and am interested in developing tools to help mitigate climate change.

 Previous research interests include exoplanets and protoplanetary discs.